re-utils/docs/src/content/docs/concurrency/semaphore.md

 ---
 title: Semaphore
-description: A primitive used to control access to a common resource by multiple task.
+description: A primitive used to control access to a common resource by multiple tasks.
 ---

-A primitive used to control access to a common resource by multiple task.
+A primitive used to control access to a common resource by multiple tasks.

 In this example, 5 tasks are spawned but only 2 can run concurrently.
 ```ts {9, 14, 21}